hmatuschek/kochmorse/README.md

 ## Features
 Below, you will find a list of features of the current KochMorse release.
-The highlighted features are new features compared to the "old" python implementation.

- * *A simplified GUI* -- All settings are now accessible via the Preferences dialog.
+ * A morse tutor using the Koch method.
- * A morse tutor using the Koch method (of course).
+ * A random morse tutor -- Allows to select a set of characters and prosigns for practicing.
- * *A random morse tutor* -- Allows to select a set of characters and prosigns for practicing.
+ * A QSO tutor -- Generates a random QSO text so you can practice reading typical QSOs.
- * *A QSO tutor* -- Generates a random QSO text so you can practice reading typical QSOs.
+ * Customized text tutor -- This tutor allows you to listen to a plain-text file or to a text [generated](https://github.com/hmatuschek/kochmorse/wiki/TextGen) from a user-defined rules.
- * *A transmit tutor* -- Connect your practice tone-generator to your microphone input and check your transmissions with KochMorse.
+ * A transmit tutor -- Connect your practice tone-generator to your microphone input and check your transmissions with KochMorse.
- * *A chat tutor* -- This tutor is a combination of the transmit tutor and the QSO tutor.
+ * A chat tutor -- This tutor is a combination of the transmit tutor and the QSO tutor.
 Call CQ and KochMorse will answer.
  * Different speed of characters and pauses.
 This allows to practice the reading in full speed, while having enough time to write the character down.
- * *Different tones for dashes and dots.*
+ * Different tones for dashes and dots.
- * *Noise audio effect* -- Increases the difficulty to read the morse code for practicing.
+ * Noise audio effect -- Increases the difficulty to read the morse code for practicing.
- * *Fading audio effect* -- Periodically fades the morse signal for practicing.
+ * Fading audio effect -- Periodically fades the morse signal for practicing.
 In conjecture with the noise effect, it simulates the conditions on HF bands pretty well.